Oblivire/SculkDragonUtils/README.md

 List of MobEffects:

 sculkdragonutils:sculk_harmony - This suppresses vibrations of whatever the potency is, and below.
-It also prevents sculk sensors from activating when you walk on them.
+In version 1.1, it also prevents sculk sensors from activating when you walk on them.

 sculkdragonutils:warden_harmony - This prevents the Warden from targeting whatever has it